Editor’s Note: This article was published in July 2017 and has been updated to reflect new information.

 As we’ve already established, there were several factors that contributed to the company’s downfall, including not understanding what business they were really in – entertainment, not retail – and not being flexible enough to adapt.

-However, we’ll never know if this plan would have succeeded, because the leader of this modernization effort, Blockbuster CEO Antioco, was ousted by the board shortly after the changes were made.
+We’ll never know if this plan would have succeeded.
+Shortly after this modernization effort, Antioco was ousted by the board after the changes were made.

 Blockbuster then returned to their company-driven ways…and went bankrupt a few years later.